 VEYSSIÈRE DE LACROZE, Mathurin (de La Croze).
 Nantes 4.12.1661 — Berlin 21.5.1739.
 French Orientalist and Polyhistor.
 Son of a rich merchant, he left school and went to the colony of Guadeloupe to learn trade.
-Back in Nantes (1677) and after the bankruptcy of his father he studied medicine and joined the Benedictine Order at Saint-Maur in 1682.
-Opposed to his superiors he was put in prison in 1696, but escaped and left France.
+Back in Nantes (1677) and after the bankruptcy of his father studied medicine and joined the Benedictine Order at Saint-Maur in 1682.
+As monk he studied church fathers at the Abbey of Saint-Germain-des-Prés in Paris.
+Opposing his superiors he was put in prison in 1696, but escaped and left France.
 For a while studied under Buxtorf at Basel, then teacher in Berlin.
 From 1697 court librarian in Berlin, although with a very modest salary.
 In Basel adopted Reformed faith.
 Of Oriental languages he knew at least Semitic, Armenian and Coptic.

 – Histoire du christianisme des Indes.
 570 p. la Haye 1724.